 - Remove any items that could be used by a child to climb over a fence and gain entry to the pool area.

 - Be sure there are no spaces under the fence or between uprights that are more than 4" wide.

 - Make sure your pool cover is a ‘safety’ cover.
 Don’t use clip-on covers for aboveground pools.

-- Remove any steps or ladders leaning from the ground to the pool when the pool is not in use and keep these items locked away.
+- Remove any steps or ladders leaning from the ground to the pool when the pool is not in use.
+Keep these items locked away.

 - Use door locks and alarms to prevent children from going to the pool area when adults are not around.

 - To prevent entanglement in the drains of the pool, make sure your children are not wearing dangly necklaces or have their hair long and loose.